 The Natural Benefit of Community and Structure:

-During crisis, when the message receiver responds to their terrorizing or spiritual messages via social withdrawal, treatment may require community and structure of intriguing tasks and efforts that helps draw the message receiver out.
+During the crisis, when the message receiver responds to their terrorizing or spiritual messages via social withdrawal, treatment may require community and structure of intriguing tasks and efforts that help draw the message receiver out.
 In the process of trying to create such an environment, teaching the message receiver to be interested in and respect their peers can really help.

 While good treatment offers the safety of time to heal, it might also require an ongoing nudge toward challenging the message receiver to move on to their hopes and dreams when they are ready.
 If treatment doesn’t do this, it may easily get misunderstood as confinement.
 I do not believe productive trust can truly exist until the full extent of recovery hopes and dreams are supported.